universityofcalifornia/NeXt/README.md

   allow_local: true
 ```

-If local login is supported, once you seed the database (see the "Usage" section), you'll be able to log in with the starting account **admin@localhost** and the password **password**.
+If local login is supported, once you seed the database (see the "Database" section above), you'll be able to log in with the starting account **admin@localhost** and the password **password**.

 #### Shibboleth via OAuth